 This is professional supervisory work in coordinating the activities of a limited developmental disability program which may have two or three program components such as ADAP, Developmental Day, or Early Childhood Intervention within a local mental health agency.
 Employees are involved in planning and directing the daily program activities in addition to working with management in the areas of long range planning, resource utilization, quality assurance, and budget development.
 Employees utilize discretion and judgment in the application of program policies and guidelines.
 Employees are also responsible for personnel management to include performance evaluation and training for agency based programs.
-Employees may have limited involvement in contracted services personnel management.
+Employees work with contract programs to ensure program compliance and quality assurance; however, employees may have limited involvement in contracted services personnel management.
 Work also requires that the employees spend a significant amount of their time in direct client treatment and case consultation.
 Duties may include other assignments as determined by agency management.
 Supervision is received from agency director or deputy director or habilitation program director.